 When to Go On Our Suggested Itinerary

 This is a great trip in spring and fall.
-I've done it in November, and there's lots of snow in the alps at that time.
-If you're doing it in early summer, I'd start in Italy and head north as things warm up.
+If you're doing it in November, there's lots of snow in the alps at that time.
+If you're doing it in early summer, start in Italy and head north as things warm up.
+Here are some travel resources for the suggested itinerary.

 More?
 Head all the way down the boot with our Venice to Sicily Itinerary.